 Grants are obviously preferable to loans since they’re basically free money.
 Of course, it’s not as simple as asking and receiving.
 The application process can be long and intensive and often involves a significant waiting period.
 You’ll also have to meet specific requirements to qualify.

 Grants exist in many forms, from federal grants to state grants to grants funded by private organizations, non-profits, or charitable foundations.
 The grantor (the entity dispersing the grant funds) will determine the qualifications and stipulations of the grantee (the person or organization receiving the money).

-Many experts that advise women-owned businesses should start researching grants at the state level.
+Many experts advise women-owned businesses to start researching grants at the state level.
 The requirements for state grants may not be as stringent, and more options may exist than with federal funding.
-Each state will have a state website with a business section detailing available grants for women and minority businesses.
+Each state will have a state website with a business section detailing available small business grants for women and minority businesses.
 Many states also have grant programs for women-owned businesses in traditionally male fields, like construction.
 So, start with your state’s website and check out what options are available.